 The good news is we have gotten past that.

-And the people who want to drag us back, as Andrew Young said, to fight the civil war again is a waste of time and a waste of money.
+And the people who want to drag us back, as Andrew Young said, to fight the Civil War again is a waste of time and a waste of money.

 Our founders were nowhere near perfect.

-Everybody knows that it is morally reprehensible and evil slavery.
+Everybody knows that it is morally reprehensible and evil, slavery.

-The United States wouldn't have come together, and that they put in place the way to write wrongs, correct the moral injustices that many did see at the time.
+Did our framers of our Constitution and founding fathers, in their wisdom, in this sense, know that the fight wouldn't have been won then, the United States wouldn't have come together, and that they put in place the way to right wrongs, correct the moral injustices that many did see at the time?

 Here's what our founders realize, which is the greatness of our founders.